magicalkitty/Computer-Graphics/README.md

 ```

 # Running Unit Tests
 This project includes unit tests for the vec3 class using Catch2.

-After building the project successfully in the build directory, run the unit test by navigating to the test executable directory and executing it.
+After building the project successfully in the build directory, run the vec3 unit tests by navigating to the test executable directory and executing it.
 ```
 cd utests/Debug
 ./vec3_utests.exe